RyamSousa/angular-tests/README.md

 # Module 5
 - By default, karma run the tests in chrome, for change that, install dependencies for other browsers, like *karma-firefox-launcher*(install for Dev) and edit **karma.conf.js**
+- Custom launchers are used to override configurations of other lauchers or criate a laucher for plugins that have no support
+- Use *karma-junit-reporter* to generate tests report to the CI tool